TheAllen1996/TheAllen1996.github.io/_posts/2021-09-08-GraphicsPipeline.md

                             0 & 0 & 0 & 1\end{bmatrix}.
 $$

 **Example 2.1**: In assignment 1, we are required to render a triangle supporting keyboard input.
-When the key 'a' and 'd' are pressed, the triangle should be rotated counter-clockwise and clockwise by 10 degrees around $z$-axis, respectively.
+When the key 'a' and 'd' are pressed, the triangle should be rotated counter-clockwise and clockwise by 10 degrees around $$z$$-axis, respectively.
 Therefore we have the model transformation matrix as:

 ```
 Matrix model = Identity();
 Update model according to R_z(alpha) defined above;
 ```

 **Viewing Transformation**: Transforming all the vertices of the objects in a space where the camera is located at the origin.
-More specifically, we want the position, gaze direction, and up direction of the camera represents the origin, $-z$-axis, $y$-axis of the new space, respectively.
+More specifically, we want the position, gaze direction, and up direction of the camera represents the origin, $$-z$$-axis, $$y$$-axis of the new space, respectively.
 Obviously, it can be done by applying translation (for the origin) and rotation (for the axes).
 One can derive the transformation matrix by considering its inverse transformation, especially for its rotation matrix.
 By doing viewing transformation, we can greatly simplify the computation for projection.

-**Projection Transformation**: Transforming all the vertices of the objects into a normalized device coordinates (NDC) which is $[-1, 1]^3$.
+**Projection Transformation**: Transforming all the vertices of the objects into a normalized device coordinates (NDC) which is $$[-1, 1]^3$$.
 By doing so, we can perform projection and clipping more efficiently.
-For the orthographic projection where all the objects to be projected are in a cuboid space (with top and bottom at $t$ and $b$, left and right at $l$ and $r$, near and far at $n$ and $f$), the transformation matrix to get NDC is given as
+For the orthographic projection where all the objects to be projected are in a cuboid space (with top and bottom at $$t$$ and $$b$$, left and right at $$l$$ and $$r$$, near and far at $$n$$ and $$f$$), the transformation matrix to get NDC is given as

 $$
 M_{NDC}=\begin{bmatrix} \frac{2}{r-l} & 0 & 0 & 0 \\